-We realised we were solving some of the pain points of LBG and SMEs, and would be helping many businesses grow.
-Then it was time to start work on how this might be possible, architecturally-speaking, utilising LBG as the ‘product playground’.
+We realized we were solving some of the pain points of LBG and SMEs, and would be helping many businesses grow.
+Then it was time to start work on how this project might be possible, architecturally-speaking, utilizing LBG as the ‘product playground’.

 We began by investigating the proposed PSD2 API that LBG had provided, at the same time surfacing new information that Futrli could expose to LBG users to.

 We identified several efficient ways of how their data could be surfaced.
-This would help users make more informed decisions, and get access to a variety of LBG products that would suit the varying scenarios the SMEs may have.
+This would help users make more informed decisions, and get access to a variety of LBG products with links to the varying scenarios the SMEs may have.

 Next, we sat down with the Lloyds API engineering team to sanity check our concept, which was very positive.
 Once we knew the concept was feasible on both sides, we set to work defining our API using Swagger (an API definition tool), which had just over 50 iterations over the two days.

-We finalised our API, propagated several products and use cases through it and settled on our final design.
+We finalized our API, propagated several products and use cases through it, and settled on our final design.
 We pitched this to LBG API judges (who invited some of their Directors and Senior Engineering team to watch, which other teams didn’t get!).